 I do not prescribe medications without an appointment.
 Appointments can be either face-to-face or virtual.

-Prescription medications are by prescription for a reason and it is not good medicine to prescribe one without knowing whether or not it is indicated.
+Prescription medications are by prescription for a reason and it is not good medicine to prescribe one without knowing whether or not it is indicated, or continues to be indicated.

 For acute situations like urinary tract infections, we can typically see clients the same day on an emergency basis Monday-Friday during our normal business hours.